 You appreciate everything you have and are happy having just that.
 You love not having a superfluous amount of miscellaneous items because they’re not important to you.
 You know that having less is having more because it allows you to have certain experiences that let you grow as a person.
 Material items become of minimal importance, while experiences become a staple.

 Like I said in number four, backpackers on the road need to have as little as possible.
 Less is more in this case.
 Traveling and items have an inverse relationship: The more you travel, the less you need.

 7. You’re always wondering and wandering

 You have an urgent need to discover the unknown.
 You’re always wondering what an unexplored place is like, and you always find yourself wandering through the world, your eyes clouded with curiosity and excitement.
 For you, this exploration can take place somewhere you’ve lived your entire life or an entirely new city thousands of miles away.
-The important thing is is that you love learning about it.
+The important thing is that you love learning about it.
 You love exploring new cities and having new experiences.
-You love the fact that you may find a beautiful hidden waterfall in a park a few hours from your home, or discover old ruins in a city across the world.
+You love the fact that you may find a beautiful hidden waterfall in a park a few hours from your home or discover old ruins in a city across the world.